 To stick with the Azure example, this could be an Azure subscription with access permissions for a DevOps team lead and one of his team members.
 This desired state definition can be continuously compared to the actual state.
 If no subscription or permissions exist yet, they will be initially set up.
 If the DevOps team lead changes the configuration, this will be detected.
 If it is intended the desired state can be updated, if not the action can be undone to get back to the desired configuration.

-The declarative approach covers both technical and organizational compliance measures: Tools like Azure Resource Manager templates help you describe a desired state to ensure continuous technical compliance.
+The declarative approach covers both technical and organizational compliance measures: Tools like Azure Resource Manager templates help you describe the desired state to ensure continuous technical compliance.

 Let's have a quick look at an example: Productive cloud environments do not only have to follow specific configurations - provided by landing zones - but organizations have to make sure that only authorized staff creates and accesses these environments.